nicklockwood/layout/README.md

 />
 ```

-(Note that `%` and `auto` are permitted inside `contentSize.width` and `contentSize.height`, just as they are for `width` and `height`.)
+**Note:** `%` and `auto` are permitted inside `contentSize.width` and `contentSize.height`, just as they are for `width` and `height`, but percentages refer to the view's own frame size, not its parent.
+Percentage sizes inside a `UIScrollView` also account for the `contentInset`, so 100% should fill the view's content area without scrolling.

-Layout also supports virtual keyPath properties for manipulating `CATransform3D` (as documented [here](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreAnimation_guide/Key-ValueCodingExtensions/Key-ValueCodingExtensions.html)), and makes equivalent properties available for `CGAffineTransform`.
+Layout also supports virtual keyPath properties for manipulating `CATransform3D` (as documented [here](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreAnimation_guide/Key-ValueCodingExtensions/Key-ValueCodingExtensions.html)), and makes equivalent properties available for `CGAffineTransform` too.
 That means you can perform operations like rotating or scaling a view directly in your Layout XML without needing to do any matrix math:

 ```xml
 <UIView transform.rotation="pi / 2"/>